List of Daredevil (TV series) characters: Elektra Natchios

 Elektra Natchios (portrayed by Élodie Yung) is a mysterious and dangerous woman from Murdock's past.

 In July 2015, Marvel announced that Yung had been cast as Elektra for the second season, after the character had initially been referred to in the first season.
 Describing Elektra's effect on Murdock, Petrie called her "the best bad girlfriend you can possibly have.
 She does everything wrong and attractive, she's [Matt's] id, the wild side.
 Matt is always taming his wild side.
 Elektra just lets it out.
 He's both repulsed and deeply drawn to that."
 Talking about the character, Yung said, "What I tried to capture by reading the comics is I wanted to keep the coldness that Elektra has.
 And I had conversations at length with Doug [Petrie] and Marco [Ramirez].
 We think Elektra is kind of a sociopath.
 This world is a game for her.
 It's like a chess game, and what motivates her is what she wants.
 She'll use anything she needs to use to get to her goal, and if she needs to kill people, she would."
 However, "we wanted to create a character with different layers.
 I think Elektra isn't a bad person.
 She's not a good person.
 She's a person with different traits, with layers, and she's seeking for who she is."
 Lily Chee plays a young Elektra.

+Yung will reprise the role in the third season of Daredevil: Born Again.